-CNS provides securities brokerage services of the listed securities in the overseas stock exchanges to expand investment opportunity to clients.
-The guideline and condition of the account opening is similar to the domestic investment.
+The Company provides securities brokerage services of the listed securities in the overseas stock exchanges to expand investment opportunity to clients and also to mitigate risk by diversifying investment in various countries.
+The guideline and condition of the account opening and total investment limit determination are similar to the domestic investment.

-CNS requires clients to place cash with CNS in full amount prior to place order as requested by the SEC.
+The Company requires clients to place cash with the Company in full amount prior to place order as requested by the SEC.